 - 2 Cardamoms

-- 2 tsp crumbled Biryani Flower or Pathar Phool (rathi puvvu in telugu) as Harini calls it.
+- 2 teaspoon crumbled Biryani Flower or Pathar Phool (rathi puvvu in telugu) as Harini calls it.

 - 4 - 5 Dried Red Chillies (I used 5)

-- 2 tbsp or 6 tsp Dried Coconut broken in to small pieces
+- 2 tablespoon or 6 teaspoon Dried Coconut broken in to small pieces

 - Cool the ingredients.
 Grind to powder and store in an air tight container.